mikep79/solo-project/README.md

 Plan out POST req (sending filter data, retrieving data - use /events route) for filtering data for Find Event page.
 Plan out how icons will push items into tag arrays and test.
 Research: look for some sample icons.
 10-19 Thurs

 Finish gathering icons.
 Create Find Event page and work out POST req for filtered data.
 Research: using Angular-style popups for selections on Create Event page instead of form.
+Create My Events page.
+Connect to new /myEvents route : POST req to grab all events, PUT req to select and delete an event.
 10-20 Fri

 Plan out styling elements.
 Preliminary logo design.
 Talk to Amber about accessibility needs, discuss icon usage.
 Secure icons for use.